 - Establish and communicate clear objectives for all lessons, units, and projects to students, parents, or guardians.

-- Modify the general preschool curriculum for special-needs students.
+- Modify the general preschool curriculum for students with disabilities.

 - Provide assistive devices, supportive technology, or assistance accessing facilities, such as restrooms.